makersacademy/rps-challenge/README.md

 - I then added 2 options to the game: lizard and Spock
 - I added the option to start a new game after a game ends
 - Having finished implementing its functionality ,I used css to make it look nice

+<a name="contributing"> Contributing</a>
+---

+Pull Requests are always welcome.

+When you edit the code, please run `rspec` to check all the tests pass.
+Also run `rubocop` before you git commit.

+Ensure the PR description clearly describes the problem and solution.
+It should include the relevant issue number, if applicable.

 [Play now!](https://stark-journey-20582.herokuapp.com/)